 You will have to use tea tree oil on your toenail fungus regularly before you see any visible results.
 The total duration of the tea tree oil treatment depends on the severity of the infection.
 It can take anywhere between weeks to months for your nails to completely heal, depending on the depth of the infection.
 So, you need to be patient and keep applying the oil regularly.

 Often, after the nail has recovered, you may regrow a healthy nail that is free of any signs of fungal infection.
-However, experts recommend continuing the use of tea tree oil even after healing to ensure the fungus does not come back.
+However, experts recommend continued use of tea tree oil even after healing to improve nail health and ensure the fungus does not come back.

 When Should You Consider Visiting A Doctor For Toenail Fungus?